Jon Morgan

 5. Submit the Forms to the Appropriate Agency

-Once you have completed the required forms and gathered all necessary documents, submit your DBA application to the appropriate government agency.
+Once you have completed the required forms and gathered all the necessary documents, submit your DBA application to the appropriate government agency.

 Along with the completed forms, you may be required to provide a copy of the application to a local newspaper for publication.